 It’s a fact of life that earning a DNP is going to cost you money.
 In addition to tuition fees, you’ll be paying for materials, commuting costs, medical insurance, babysitters… the list goes on.
-Fortunately, there are plenty of ways you can avoid mortgaging your life or selling your first-born child in order to pay for graduate school.
+Fortunately, there are plenty of ways you can avoid mortgaging your life to pay for graduate school.
 In this section, we examine the well-known and less well-known ways you can finance your doctorate.

 Sources of DNP Aid